-Based on its review, the NC is of the view that the Independent Directors of the Company are independent (as defined in the Code) and are able to exercise judgement on the corporate affairs of the Group independent of the Management.
+The NC reviews annually the declarations of independence made by the Company's Independent Directors as defined in the Code.
+Based on its review for FY2020, the NC is of the view that the Independent Directors of the Company are independent and are able to exercise independent business judgement in the best interest of the Company.